dportik/dadi_pipeline/README.md

 Perform demographic model optimizations and comparisons with this accessible and flexible  tool called *dadi_pipeline*.

 This tool is designed to work with the Python package [dadi](https://bitbucket.org/gutenkunstlab/dadi) and assumes you already have the package installed.
-This pipeline was designed to work with the Python3 version of dadi (>v2).
-It has been tested with Python 3.7, and is also backwards compatible with Python 2 (though dadi v2 may no longer be!).
 You'll need to be familiar with how dadi works, and some of the basic syntax for writing dadi scripts with python.
 A good resource for all dadi-related questions is the [user group](https://groups.google.com/forum/#!forum/dadi-user).
 Before attempting to use these scripts, read over the user manual for dadi and try running the program with the example files.

+The most current version of this pipeline is designed to run in Python 3 and requires the Python 3 version of dadi (>v2.0).
+The pipeline has been tested with Python 3.7.
+If you need to run the pipeline with Python 2 (no longer recommended), you can download and use the [v3.0 release here](https://github.com/dportik/dadi_pipeline/releases/tag/v3.0), but this also requires obtaining an older version of dadi (v1.x).

 ## **Version** <a name="V"></a>